I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 The Casa Buonarroti also contains paintings and sculptures inspired or influenced by Michelangelo, as well as rare archaeological finds.
 The Crucifix of Santo Spirito is attributed to Michelangelo, and there are two 16th C paintings based on his lost cartoon Noli Me Tangere (Touch Me Not; as spoken by Jesus to Mary Magdalene when she recognized Jesus on seeing him after his resurrection.
 This scene became a major theme in religious art from Medieval times on.)
 Another item of note is a wooden predella (a platform on which an altar rests) representing scenes from the Life of St. Nicholas, a masterpiece by Giovanni di Francesco, himself a disciple of Domenico Veneziano.
 Then there is the famed bronze portrait by Daniele di Volterra, based upon Michelangelo’s death mask.

 Aside from the works on display, the rooms give an idea of how wealthy Florentines lived at the time.
-Decorated in the style of the time, the rooms boast frescoed ceilings, exquisite furniture and objets d’art, culminating to show how wealthy Florentines of the time lived.
+Decorated in the style of the time, the rooms boast frescoed ceilings, exquisite furniture, and objets d’art, culminating to show how wealthy Florentines of the time lived.
 Also, there are annual exhibitions dedicated to an aspect of the life and art of Michelangelo, or to his legacy, often with loans of precious works from other museums or private collectors.

 The Casa Buonarroti is in the Sant’Ambrogio district, a quite unique and vibrant area of Florence, and relatively tourist-free.
 Just east of the house is the Mercato di Sant’Ambrogio, a smaller, and far less touristy version of the San Lorenzo food markets.
 Lunch at one of the tavola calda (a stall selling snacks or meals) is always a bargain, the prices dropping further still in the last hour of trading.

 Nearby is the Chiesa Sant’Ambrogio.
 Dating back to at least 988 AD, it is one of the city’s oldest churches.
-Although a tad bland in comparison to the other churches in the Florence, it is worth a visit to see the chapel to the left of the main altar, the Cappella del Miracolo.
+Although a tad bland in comparison to the other churches in Florence, it is worth a visit to see the chapel to the left of the main altar, the Cappella del Miracolo.
 The tabernacle is by Mino da Fiesole, completed in 1483, a year before his death.
 He is buried at the chapel’s entrance, (a slab on the floor marks the spot) while Verrocchio (d1488), lies in the fourth chapel.

 The paintings of the Cappella del Miracolo are by Cosimo Rosselli, depicting the miraculous moment in 1230 when, prior to the consecration, the communion wine was turned into blood.
 It was this chalice, the Florentines believed, which helped save them from the plague in 1340.
 (Make sure to find the time to visit other miraculous paintings in Florence.)
 Of more interest, however, is the social commentary of the paintings; as always, Rosselli’s works are filled with his contemporaries, and the painter himself can be seen at the extreme left of the painting wearing, naturally, a black beret.

 From here, it is but a short walk back towards the Arno, taking in Sante Croce, or perhaps The Horne Museum.
 Closer to the Arno is the Museo Galileo.
-Or, the better to clear the mind of a surfeit of artistic wonders, perhaps a gelato as you wander across the Ponte Vecchio, staring at all the gold on display and dreaming of buying a piece of jewellery or two.
+Or, the better to clear the mind of a surfeit of artistic wonders, perhaps a gelato as you wander across the Ponte Vecchio, staring at all the gold on display and dreaming of buying a piece of jewelry or two.

 Finding Michelangelo's Museum